CSIBD

 Overview

-The Cellular and In Vivo Models Core serves the CSIBD community by providing Center investigators with the technical support, expertise, and access to high-end instrumentation necessary for morphological, immuno-cytochemical, and cell biological studies related to digestive disease and IBD research.
+The Cellular and In Vivo Models Core serves the CSIBD community by providing Center investigators with the technical support, expertise, and access to high-end instrumentation necessary for morphological, immuno-cytochemical, and cell biological studies related to IBD and digestive disease research.
 Additionally, the core offers expert advice for the generation, implementation, and analysis of in vitro and in vivo model systems during investigations of genes and pathways that yield insight into cellular networks contributing to IBD and other digestive diseases.

 Core Personnel